 Across Central Park West on the corner of 72nd Street stands the iconic Dakota Apartments.
 Built in the 1880s, it is one of New York’s most prestigious addresses.
-The architectural style can be described as northern German Renaissance, with high gables that tower above the inner courtyard.
-The front gatehouse is manned 24 hours a day and the thick iron gates and modern security systems provide those inside with a level of reassurance, given the famed portal’s dark history.
+The architectural style can be described as the Northern German Renaissance, with high gables that tower above the inner courtyard.
+The front gatehouse is manned 24 hours a day, and the thick iron gates and modern security systems provide those inside with a level of reassurance, given the famed portal’s dark history.

-Notable residents have included: Lauren Bacall, Roberta Flack, Boris Karloff, Leonard Bernstein, John Madden, Gilder Radner, Rudolf Nuryev, Jack Palance and from 1973 until his death, the residence of John Lennon and Yoko Ono.
+Notable residents have included: Lauren Bacall, Roberta Flack, Boris Karloff, Leonard Bernstein, John Madden, Gilder Radner, Rudolf Nureyev, Jack Palance, and from 1973 until his death, the residence of John Lennon and Yoko Ono.

 Ground zero for Beatles and John Lennon fans, the Dakota Apartments were where he lived until his assassination.
 Strawberry Fields is the memorial in his honor at the edge of Central Park.

 The corner of 72nd and Central Park West